simur407/epc-resto/README.md

   - A `total price` field (sum of the meal prices in that order).

 - **Categories**
-  - The restaurant offers four main categories:
+  - The restaurant offers two main categories:
     - `ramen`
     - `sushi`